aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/optional_aggregator.md

 <a id="0x1_optional_aggregator_ESWITCH_DEPRECATED"></a>

-OptionalAggregator (Agg V1) switch not supported any more
+OptionalAggregator (Agg V1) switch not supported any more.

 <pre><code><b>const</b> <a href="optional_aggregator.md#0x1_optional_aggregator_ESWITCH_DEPRECATED">ESWITCH_DEPRECATED</a>: u64 = 3;